A lot or a little?

 Talk to your kids about ...

-Families can talk about why Stripes was so unhappy to find out he was not a horse in Racing Stripes.
+Families can talk about why Stripes was so unhappy to find out he wasn't a horse in Racing Stripes.
 Why did Clara and Nolan have different ideas about what was important?
 Why do some people think "different is scary?"

 - In theaters: January 14, 2005